TassoKarkanis/supports/README.md

 ## Exercise

-The main primary in this exercise is to implement an algorithm to compute support positions for the raceway, and to specify which endpoints need to be reinforced.
+The primary challenge in this exercise is to implement an algorithm to compute support positions for the raceway, and to specify which endpoints need to be reinforced.
 All good code has associated unit tests, so there is some infrastructure for writing tests for the